 Call for Applications

-Applications are invited for an International Fellowship for urban scholars on any theme pertinent to a better understanding of urban realities in the global south funded by the Urban Studies Foundation.
-The Fellowship covers the costs of a sabbatical period at a university of the candidate’s choice in either the global north or the global south (facilitating south-south exchange) for the purpose of writing up the candidate’s existing research findings in the form of publishable articles or a book under the guidance of a chosen mentor in their field of study.
+Applications are invited for an International Fellowship for early to mid-career urban scholars from the Global South, on any theme pertinent to a better understanding of urban realities in the Global South.
+The Fellowship covers the costs of a sabbatical period at a university of the candidate’s choice in the Global North or South for the purpose of writing up the candidate’s existing research findings in the form of publishable articles or a book under the guidance of a chosen mentor in their field of study.
 Funding is available for a period ranging between 3-9 months.

-Applicants must be early career urban scholars with a PhD obtained within the preceding 5 years who currently work in a university or other research institution within the global south.
-Candidates must also be nationals of a country in the global south.
+Applicants must be early career urban scholars with a PhD obtained within the preceding 5 years who currently work in a university or other research institution within the Global South.
+Candidates must also be nationals of a country in the Global South.
 Preference may be given to candidates from least or low-income countries but middle-income developing countries are not excluded if the need for support is justified.
-See: OECD List of ODA Recipients 2014
+See: OECD List of ODA Recipients (2014-2017)

-The candidate must make suitable arrangements to be mentored by a suitably experienced senior urban scholar at his/her chosen research institution.
+The candidate must make suitable arrangements to be mentored by a suitably experienced senior urban scholar at the candidate’s chosen research institution.
+Further particulars are available to download here.
+An application form can be downloaded here.

 - an outline of the planned research, demonstrating its originality, rigour and value to the field of urban studies [1200 words max.]